Covariant formulation of classical electromagnetism: Electromagnetic stress–energy tensor

-Where F' is the trasposed electromagnetic tensor or equivalently -F and the asterisk denotes matrix multiplication.
+Where F' is the transposed electromagnetic tensor or equivalently -F and the asterisk denotes matrix multiplication.

 Maxwell's equations in vacuum

 In vacuum (or for the microscopic equations, not including macroscopic material descriptions), Maxwell's equations can be written as two tensor equations.

 The two inhomogeneous Maxwell's equations, Gauss's law and Ampère's law (with Maxwell's correction) combine into (with (+ − − −) metric):